Electrician, Sole Trader With A Small Business

 Registering with HMRC

 You must register as self-employed with HMRC within three months of starting trading.
 You can register online here, or call HMRC on 0300 200 3504, alternatively you can do so by post by filling in CWF1 form.

-As of April 2014, if your business has an annual turnover of 81,000 GBP or more you must register for VAT.
+If your business has an annual turnover of 85,000 GBP or more you must register for VAT.
 If your turnover is likely to be less than that, we recommend avoiding registration.

 Most sole traders will look at taking out Public Liability Insurance up to 5 million GBP.

 If you are planning on employing people, Employers Liability Insurance is mandatory.

 If you provide any type of professional service or advice to clients, you should also consider getting yourself professional indemnity insurance, which covers potential financial losses in case of a client's claim or suing you.